snowplow/documentation/docs/collecting-data/collecting-from-own-applications/google-amp-tracker/version-1/index.md

 The tracker utilises AMP linker functionality to ensure that user identification can be done where a user may visit via the google domain or the site's own domain.
 In order to function, this requires that linkers are enabled in the amp-analytics configuration.
 Not doing so can result in changing AMP client Ids (which are the primary user identifier).
 :::

-### Redshift Users

-The v2 AMP tracker attaches two custom contexts to all events by default.
-Redshift users using RDB 0.16 or earlier must create the `amp_id_1` and `amp_web_page_1` tables before use.
-SQL definitions can be found in Iglu central.

 ## Standard variables

 `collectorHost` and `appId` must be provided in the `"vars"` section of the tag: